 What Google announced in November 2016 has now become a reality.
 On March 26, 2018, Google officially announced that all search results will be determined based on the mobile version of a website in the future.
 This means that soon no longer the usual desktop version, but the mobile version will decide on which placement, the site appears on Google.
 This change is also called “Mobile First” in specialist circles.
-But what exactly does this message mean and what should you do now?
+Mobile-first focuses on mobile-first design, and mobile-first usability to satisfy the main portion of the population that the web uses.
+To satisfy the users who use mobile devices to surf on the web, a mobile-first perspective should be adopted.
+In the same context, search engines started to give more weight to the mobile versions of the websites with mobile-first and mobile-only indexing.

 SUMMARY: THE POSSIBILITIES OF WEB DEVELOPMENT